-- 11.1 Upon receipt of an application for a license for an ambulance and/or ambulance service the Director ay issue a license for a period of one (1) year if the applicant meets the requirements of the Act and the rules and regulations herein.
-Said license, unless sooner suspended or revoked, may be renewed annually after approval by the Department. - 11.2 Applicants for license renewal of air medical services shall be required to demonstrate continuing current Full Accreditation by the Commission on the Accreditation of Medical Transport Systems (CAMTS) or shall meet the requirements of section 9.5 herein. - 11.3 The licensure renewal schedule for each ambulance service and vehicle is specified in the current Ambulance Licensure and Inspection Manual approved by the Department.
-The licensure renewal system established by the Department and the board shall be available upon request. - 11.4 For those services/vehicles not exempt, the fees for licensure renewal shall be as cited in section 10.2 herein. - 11.5 Fees shall be submitted with the renewal licensure application and shall be made payable, using a cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card and shall be nonrefundable/non-returnable. - 11.6 A license shall be issued to a specific licensee for a specific classification of ambulance under section 9.8 and ambulance service under section 9.9 and shall not be transferable.
-The license shall be issued only to the individual owner, or to the corporate entity responsible for its governance. - 11.7 A license issued hereunder shall be the property of the state and loaned to such licensee and it shall be kept posted in a conspicuous place in the ambulance or in the office of the ambulance service. - 11.8 When a change of ownership or operation or when discontinuation of a service is contemplated, the owner and/or corporate entity shall notify the Department in writing sixty (60) days prior to the proposed action. - 11.9 A license shall immediately become void and shall be returned to the Department when service is discontinued or when any changes in ownership occur. - 11.10 Upon such a change of ownership, the Director shall issue a ninety (90) day temporary license upon the application of the new owner for a current license pursuant to section 23-4.1-6(f) of the Act.
-A license fee of one hundred thirty dollars (\$130.00) payable by cashier's check or money order to the General Treasurer, State of Rhode Island, or credit card and shall be non-refundable/non-returnable for those services not exempt under section -2.3 of the regulations. - 11.11 The Director shall make or cause to be made such inspections and investigations as deemed necessary to determine compliance with the licensure requirements herein.
+- 11.1 Upon receipt of an application for a license for an ambulance and/or ambulance service the Director ay issue a license for a period of one (1) year if the applicant meets the requirements of the Act and these Regulations.
+Said license, unless sooner suspended or revoked, may be renewed annually after approval by the Department. - 11.2 Applicants for license renewal of air medical services shall be required to demonstrate continuing current Full Accreditation by the Commission on the Accreditation of Medical Transport Systems (CAMTS) [Reference 1] or shall meet the requirements of §9.5 of these Regulations. - 11.3 The licensure renewal schedule for each ambulance service and vehicle is specified in the current Ambulance Licensure and Inspection Manual [Reference 3] approved by the Department.
+The licensure renewal system established by the Department and the Board shall be available upon request. - 11.4 For those services/vehicles not exempt, the fees for licensure renewal shall be as cited in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.

-11.12 Every ambulance and ambulance service shall be given prompt notice of all deficiencies reported as a result of inspections or investigations in accordance with procedures established by the -Department.
+- 11.5 Fees shall be submitted with the renewal licensure application and shall be made payable, using a cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card and shall be nonrefundable/non-returnable. - 11.6 A license shall be issued to a specific licensee for a specific classification of ambulance under § 9.8 of these Regulations and ambulance service under § 9.9 of these Regulations and shall not be transferable.
+The license shall be issued only to the individual owner, or to the corporate entity responsible for its governance. - 11.7 A license issued pursuant to these Regulations shall be the property of the State of Rhode Island and loaned to such licensee and it shall be kept posted in a conspicuous place in the ambulance or in the office of the ambulance service. - 11.8 When a change of ownership or operation or when discontinuation of a service is contemplated, the owner and/or corporate entity shall notify the Department in writing sixty (60) days prior to the proposed action. - 11.9 A license shall immediately become void and shall be returned to the Department when service is discontinued or when any changes in ownership occur. - 11.10 Upon such a change of ownership, the Director shall issue a ninety (90) day temporary license upon the application of the new owner for a current license pursuant to §23-4.1-6(f) of the Act.
+A license fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health shall be non-refundable/non-returnable for those services not exempt under §2.3 of these Regulations. - 11.11 The Director shall make or cause to be made such inspections and investigations as deemed necessary to determine compliance with the licensure requirements of these Regulations. - 11.12 Every ambulance and ambulance service shall be given prompt notice of all deficiencies reported as a result of inspections or investigations in accordance with procedures established by the Department.
 No vehicle licenses will be issued without full correction of all deficiencies cited in the inspections.